sirkrouph-dev/rag-engine/docs/deployment/production.md

-# Production Deployment
+# Experimental Deployment

+> **⚠️ EXPERIMENTAL - NOT FOR PRODUCTION USE ⚠️**
+>
+> **This deployment guide is for development and experimental purposes only.
+The RAG Engine is currently in active development and not recommended for production use.**

-This guide covers deploying the RAG Engine in production environments with focus on scalability, reliability, and security.
+This guide covers deploying the RAG Engine in development/experimental environments with focus on testing scalability, reliability, and security features.

-## Production Architecture
+## Experimental Architecture

 ### Single Server Deployment
 ```